-Our 9:30 AM service follows the traditional pattern of Christian worship, in the Lutheran tradition.
-We gather to praise God, we hear God’s word, we share in the Lord’s Supper, and we are sent out into the world refreshed and ready to witness to the love of God.
+Our 9:30 AM service follows the traditional pattern of Christian worship in the Lutheran tradition.
+We gather to praise God, hear God’s word, share in the Lord’s Supper, and be sent out into the world refreshed and ready to witness to the love of God.
 All are welcome at the Lord’s Table.

 Children's Church (a.k.a.
 Sunday School) is offered during our 9:30 am worship service.
 Children begin the service in the sanctuary with their families, and they are led to their classrooms after the opening announcements.
 Children in grades 4-6 attend pre-Confirmation class, and children in grades K-3 participate in Godly Play, a story-based curriculum designed to foster creativity, curiosity, and theological wondering.
 The children return to worship before the end of the service, usually in time for communion.
 Young visitors are very welcome to attend Children's Church (parents invited as well)!